immunefi-team/Bounty_Boosts/Alchemix/30825 - [SC - Critical] Users can get unlimited amounts of Flux tokens.md

 # Users can get unlimited amounts of Flux tokens

-Submitted on Mon May 06 2024 15:36:36 GMT-0400 (Atlantic Standard Time) by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 6th 2024 at 21:36:36 UTC by @imsrybr0 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30825